 The best way to replace electrolytes is through real food.
 Instead of reaching for a sports drink, try one of these four electrolyte options that are good for your health and the earth.

-Chia SeedsChia seeds contain nutrients such as calcium, magnesium, omega-3s, iron, fiber, protein and vitamin C to name a few.
+Chia seeds contain nutrients such as calcium, magnesium, omega-3s, iron, fiber, protein and vitamin C to name a few.
 In liquid they expand around 9 to 12 times their size, leaving you feeling full and with sustained energy.

-Yes, kale contains electrolytes.
-(Just another reason why kale is so amazing).
-Kale is a super food meaning that it's loaded with essential nutrients and minerals that are needed for the body to function—and run, bike, swim, and workout—well.
+Yes, kale contains electrolytes, which is just another reason why kale is so amazing.
+Kale is a super food meaning that it's loaded with essential nutrients and minerals that are needed for the body to function—and run, bike, swim and workout—well.
 After your training routine, make a kale smoothie.
 You won't even taste the kale.

 To make: Combine a hearty handful of organic kale, fresh organic fruits, ice, organic coconut water, organic maca powder and Manitoba Hemp Hearts in a blender.
 Mix until creamy.

 Celery, apple, beet, banana, oranges and sweet potatoes all have electrolytes.
 Eat these natural sources of electrolytes daily (make sure they're organic) and your body will thank you for giving it essential minerals and vitamins the healthy way.